 NOTE 1: When performing receiver tests with a duplexer fitted, it is important to ensure that the output from the transmitters does not affect the test apparatus.
 This can be achieved using a combination of attenuators, isolators and filters.

 NOTE 2: When duplexers are used, intermodulation products will be generated, not only in the duplexer but also in the antenna system.
 The intermodulation products generated in the antenna system are not controlled by 3GPP specifications, and may degrade during operation (e.g. due to moisture ingress).
-Therefore, to ensure continued satisfactory operation of a BS, an operator will normally select EARFCNs to minimize intermodulation products falling on receive channels.
-For testing of complete conformance, an operator may specify the EARFCNs to be used.
+Therefore, to ensure continued satisfactory operation of a BS, an operator will normally select NR-ARFCNs to minimize intermodulation products falling on receive channels.
+For testing of complete conformance, an operator may specify the NR-ARFCNs to be used.

 4.5.1.4 Power supply options